MikeAli/PuckHogPizza.github.io/README.md

 If you have something special you want to do bring it or request it ahead of time.
 Otherwise I'll try to have a few beyond just cheese.

 ## RSVP?
 Up to you.
-Just don't surprise me at like 1 am unless you bring whiskey.
+Just don't surprise me at 1 am unless you bring whiskey.